EfthymiaKakoulidou/cakes-by-kg/README.md

 ### Local Deployment

-This project can be cloned or forked in order to make a local copy on your own system.
+This project was cloned or forked in order to make a local copy on my system.

 #### Cloning